-Note that libmvec_mt.a provides parallel versions of the vector functions that rely on multiprocessor parallelization.
-To use libmvec_mt.a, you must link with -xparallel.
+libmvec.a provides single-thread vector functions identical to those in the Solaris libmvec.so.1.
+To link with libmvec.a, use the -lmvec flag. libmvec_mt.a provides multi-thread versions of the vector functions that rely on multiprocessor parallelization.
+To use libmvec_mt.a, you must link with both -xparallel and -lmvec_mt.